Skip to main content

 Vitamin D

-Function: Helps with properly regulating immune cell function
+Function: Helps to properly regulate immune cell function.

 Sources: Fatty fish (trout, salmon, mackerel, tuna), cod liver oil, egg yolk, Vitamin D fortified foods (milk, cereal, orange juice).